tahardi/bearclave/docs/GCP.md

 # Google Cloud Platform (GCP) Setup Guide
-The Google Cloud Platform (GCP) provides compute instances that support the AMD SEV-SNP and Intel TDX TEE platforms.
+Google Cloud Platform (GCP) provides compute instances that support the AMD SEV-SNP and Intel TDX TEE platforms.
 Follow the steps below to sign up for a Google Cloud account and configure the cloud resources required to develop on AMD SEV-SNP and Intel TDX.